jxom/cevoaustralia.github.io/_posts/2017-09-06-devops-deindividuation-and-the-delorean.markdown

 - _Worked on my machine, its your problem now!_

-The “us”/“them” behaviour that appears in some organisations, in my opinion, is examples of micro-deindividuation.
+The “us”/“them” behaviour that appears in some organisations, in my opinion, are examples of micro-deindividuation.
 In my experience, we see this behaviour more so in functionally aligned organisations where flow of work transitions between those functional units.
 My thoughts are that the larger the functional unit (the larger the mob) the more likely this behaviour would occur and to higher degree.

 (Note I don’t have any data or supporting social science as my DeLorean hasn’t been built yet!)